How to Take Notes Like a Pro: Upgrade Your Skills

 Also, the actual act of writing (which involves your ears, eyes, and hands,) helps you to remember.
 Ever left the grocery list at home, but you were able to remember what was on the list anyway?
 The physical act of writing helped your brain remember the list.

 Few schools teach students how to take notes today.
 When left to their own devices, kids make some interesting choices.
 (Related: students who don’t know how to study.)
 When I was teaching in the classroom, some kids didn’t take any notes.
 Or they wrote “stream of consciousness” notes, writing down whatever they wanted, with no regard to the information’s relative importance or relationship with other details.
 To make your notes an effective study tool (which is what we want them to be), you need to create some sort of order.

-So let’s dig into note taking strategies.
+So let’s dig into note-taking strategies.
 Grab the FREE checklist I created for you!
-Print it out and place in your notebook for reference before, during, and after classes!
+Print it out and place it in your notebook for reference before, during, and after classes!

-- To make your life easier, use abbreviations.
+To make your life easier, use abbreviations.
 This will allow you to write faster!
 There are standard abbreviations, but you will also probably create your own.
-(Check out my Pinterest Board on note-taking for some of those abbreviations!)

 - Start highlighting using the color code you already created.

 - Add small drawings or doodles to your notes that help explain the information.